-For employees in an eligible group on or before May 1, 2007: None
+For employees in an eligible group on or before October 1, 2008: None

-For employees entering an eligible group after May 1, 2007: First of the month coincident with or next following 30 days of continuous active employment
+For employees entering an eligible group after October 1, 2008: 30 days of continuous active employment

 REHIRE:

 If your employment ends and you are rehired within 12 months, your previous work while in an eligible group will apply toward the waiting period.
 All other policy provisions apply.